LauJoeYing/game-python/examples/game/state_management_example/README.md

 - Returns the updated global state
 - It centralizes mutation logic, ensuring consistent handling across all workers.

-### ❓ Q4: Can the same action be run multiple times in a row?

-Not by default.
-The agent is instructed with a specific goal in its agent_description: “Don't repeat the same prop twice in a row.”
-This encourages diverse scare patterns and ensures each prop contributes strategically to the experience.

-### ❓ Q5: How does the agent learn about the results of an action?
+### ❓ Q4: How does the agent learn about the results of an action?

 The agent uses `get_agent_state_fn()`, which reads the `FunctionResult.info` field (e.g., scare_points, stress_points).
 Based on these, it updates `scare_score` and `guest_stress_level`.
 This feedback loop allows the agent to adapt its strategy dynamically.

-### ❓ Q6: What is the purpose of Function, Argument, and WorkerConfig?
+### ❓ Q5: What is the purpose of Function, Argument, and WorkerConfig?

 These are part of the game_sdk abstraction: